aimfeld/CellMorphs/docs/index.md

 ## NFT Breeding

 As an owner of an _original_ CellMorph, you can use it to derive and propose a child CellMorph.
 Just [e-mail me](mailto:aimfeld@aimfeld.ch) the .cm file, suggest a CellMorph name, and include an OpenSea link to your _original_ CellMorph.
-If it passes revision, you will be able to mint your child CellMorph for free (gas fees is on you though).
+If it passes revision, you will be able to mint your child CellMorph for free (gas fees apply).

 ![](img/nft/source-original.png)